bensassonlab/data/README.md

 # data

+## Data and scripts used in Scopel et al 2020

+Scopel, E.F.C, Hose J., Bensasson D., Gasch, A.P.
+Genetic variation in aneuploidy prevalence and tolerance across the Saccharomyces cerevisiae phylogeny

+### scopel\_etal2020

+Data tables, alignments, trees and scripts used for phylogenetic and logistic regression (glm) analysis of aneuploidy, genetic clade, ecology, ploidy and heterozygosity in S. cerevisiae

-## Data used in Bensasson et al 2018
+## Data used in Bensasson et al 2019

-Bensasson, D., Dicks, J., Ludwig, J.M., Bond, C.J., Elliston, A., Roberts, I.N., James, S.A., 2018.
+Bensasson, D., Dicks, J., Ludwig, J.M., Bond, C.J., Elliston, A., Roberts, I.N., James, S.A., 2019.
 Diverse lineages of Candida albicans live on old oaks.
-Genetics (in press).
-Previously in: bioRxiv 341032. https://doi.org/10.1101/341032
+Genetics Genetics 10.1534/genetics.118.301482

 ### Bensasson\_etal2018